MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-13-Simplified-Acquisition-Procedures/subpart-13.3-Simplified-Acquisition-Methods/section-13.303-5.md

 ##### 13.303-5 Purchases under BPAs. #####

-Link to an amendment published at 86 FR 61025, Nov.
-4, 2021.

 (a) Use a BPA only for purchases that are otherwise authorized by law or regulation.

 (b) Individual purchases shall not exceed the simplified acquisition threshold.
 However, agency regulations may establish a higher threshold consistent with the following:

 (1) The simplified acquisition threshold and the $7.5 million limitation for individual purchases ($15 million for purchases entered into under the authority of 12.102(f)(1)) do not apply to BPAs established in accordance with 13.303-2(c)(3).

-(2) The limitation for individual purchases for commercial item acquisitions conducted under Subpart 13.5 is $7.5 million ($15 million for acquisitions as described in 13.500(c)).
+(2) The limitation for individual purchases for commercial product and commercial serviceacquisitions conducted under subpart 13.5 is $7.5 million ($15 million for acquisitions as described in 13.500(c)).

 (c) The existence of a BPA does not justify purchasing from only one source or avoiding small business set-asides.
 The requirements of 13.003(b) and subpart 19.5 also apply to each order.

-(d) If, for a particular purchase greater than the micro-purchase threshold, there is an insufficient number of BPAs to ensure maximum practicable competition, the contracting officer shall -
+(d) If, for a particular purchase greater than the micro-purchase threshold, there is an insufficient number of BPAs to ensure maximum practicable competition, the contracting officer shall—

 (1) Solicit quotations from other sources (see 13.105) and make the purchase as appropriate; and

-(2) Establish additional BPAs to facilitate future purchases if -
+(2) Establish additional BPAs to facilitate future purchases if—

 (i) Recurring requirements for the same or similar supplies or services seem likely;